PadmajaMohanty/gettin-and-data-cleaning-assignment/README.md

-## getting-and-data-cleaning-assignment
+## readme.md file
+Download the requierd data.

-getwd()
+checking the working directory. getwd()

-Set the current working directory and then read the data using red.table().
+Setting the current working directory and then read the data using red.table().

 setwd("D:\study\coursera\3.getting and cleaning data\UCI HAR Dataset\test")